MaggieDaisy/Discover-Sardinia/README.md

 ### **Structure**

 The structure of the application is based on meeting the first needs of the potential user.
-Website is simple structured, learnable, and intuitive, first interaction enables the quick and easy finding of information and orientation between features.
+The website is simple structured, learnable, and intuitive, the first interaction enables the quick and easy finding of information and orientation between features.
 The text content is short and consistent and the imagery is simple and clean, both describe the place, aim, and services very well.
 All sections allow the user to interact with the site using built-in functions.

 ### **Skeleton**